What is WebMCP? The New Browser Standard for AI Agents Explained

 - Follow the spec: Keep an eye on the W3C working group for updates

-- Think about your web apps: Consider which parts of your application would benefit from AI-agent access and how you'd structure those as tools
+- Think about your web apps: Consider which parts of your application would benefit from AI-agent access and how you would structure those as tools

 - Join the discussion: The MCP community on GitHub and Discord is actively discussing WebMCP's design

 The best preparation for WebMCP is getting comfortable with MCP itself.
-If you haven't set up MCP servers in your editor yet, that's the place to start.
-Check out our curated stacks to get running in seconds.
+If you have not set up MCP servers in your editor yet, that is the place to start.